1. IEEE Signal Processing Magazine

 This column presents interesting experiments and stories of success in applying digital signal processing for educational purposes, with attention to discussing the goals, methods, feedback received from the students, and lessons learned by both students and educators.
 The column also presents cycles of articles that bring a broader perspective on education and effective communication, and that target a wide range of readers, from beginners to experts.

-A SP Forum is typically a discussion that involves several experts, and focuses on topics that are novel yet sufficiently mature, present some level of controversy and are best presented using orthogonal or converging arguments.
+This column is typically a discussion that involves several experts and focuses on topics that are novel yet sufficiently mature, present some level of controversy and are best presented using orthogonal or converging arguments.